 Most drivers know insurers consider a broad range of factors for determining car insurance premiums.
-They include things like your driving record, where you live, the type of vehicle you drive and how many kilometres you travel annually.
+They include things like your driving record, where you live, the type of vehicle you drive, and how many kilometres you travel yearly.

-But did you know insurance companies may also check your credit score when calculating your rate?
-Depending on where you live in Canada, some insurers will check your credit score, and it can potentially influence the premium you get.
+But did you know insurance companies may also check your credit score when calculating your car insurance rate?
+Depending on where you live in Canada, some insurers are allowed to check your credit score and it can potentially influence the premium you pay.

 Why do auto insurers want to see your credit score?

-It’s not uncommon for insurance companies to check a customer’s credit score when calculating a home insurance policy, but that’s not the case when determining auto premiums in all provinces.
+It’s not uncommon for insurance companies to check a customer’s credit score when calculating the premiums for a home insurance policy, but that’s not the case for auto insurance premiums in all of the provinces.

 That may seem a little odd.
 After all, auto coverage is not a credit card.
-Insurers that are permitted to use credit scores when calculating auto rates do so because it may be an indicator to determine the level of risk a driver poses.
+In provinces where insurers are permitted to use credit scores when calculating auto rates, they do so because it may be an indicator of the level of risk a driver poses.
 Thus, the higher your credit score is, the less likely you are to be in an accident and file a claim, or so goes the theory.
 If you have a good credit score, the lower your policy premium will be.
-A poor credit score may suggest there is a potential you will miss making a monthly insurance bill payment.
+A poor credit score may also suggest there is a potential you will miss making a monthly insurance bill payment.

-But one of the problems with allowing insurers to check drivers’ credit scores to assess risk is the fact that there is no consistency or standard among credit rating firms when gauging an individual’s creditworthiness.
+One of the problems with allowing insurers to check drivers’ credit scores to assess risk, however, is the fact that there is no consistency or standard among credit rating firms when gauging an individual’s creditworthiness.

 Nevertheless, insurers will look at various aspects of your credit history, including: